-Puri Heritage Corridor to be completed by Jan 11: Odisha chief secretary
+Puri heritage corridor to be completed by Jan 11: Odisha chief secretary

-Puri (Odisha), Jan 5 (PTI) Odisha Chief Secretary PK Jena on Friday said that 'Parikrama' or the heritage corridor around Jagannath temple here would be completed by January 11.
+Puri: Odisha Chief Secretary PK Jena said that 'Parikrama' or the heritage corridor around the Jagannath temple in Puri would be completed by January 11.

 He reviewed the progress of the project, which would be inaugurated on January 17.

-"After completion of the work, the project will be handed over to the temple administration and police will take over the security of the area by January 14," the chief secretary told reporters.
+"After completion of the work, the project will be handed over to the temple administration and police will take over the security of the area by January 14," the chief secretary told reporters on Friday.

 He said all arrangements would be in place to facilitate the visitors, coming from different parts of the country and abroad, to witness the inauguration of the 'Parikrama' project on January 17.